Which countries have the highest nickel reserves in the world? Australia, Brazil and Russia are at the top of the list.

-Investors interested in nickel stocks are often curious about which countries produce the most nickel.
-After all, major producers are often home to many companies mining and exploring for the metal.
+Investors interested in nickel stocks are often curious about which countries produce the most of the metal.
+After all, major producers are often home to many miners and explorers.

 But investors should also be aware of which countries hold significant nickel reserves.
 Why?
 While many countries that produce large amounts of nickel have big nickel reserves, some countries produce little nickel but have high reserves of the metal.
 It’s possible that in the future they could become powerhouses in the space.